 After being featured on Oprah, the tiny Einstein horse became an overnight sensation.
 But is he truly the world’s smallest horse?
+Or the world’s smartest horse?
+If not, then who is?
 Let’s find out!

 Einstein the miniature horse was born on April 22, 2010, at a farm in New Hampshire.
 With his parents being average-sized at 32 and 30 inches tall, he surprised everyone when he arrived at a mere 6 pounds and 14 inches tall, setting a world record as the smallest newborn horse.